jasminetor/FPRC/README.md

 # FPRC strategy demo
 waiting for new decides, the code is closed temporary. you can check the appendix first.

-## The following content is not available before our paper get received.
+## The following content is not available until our work is received.
 Please wait for it:)

 ![platform](./docimg/platform.svg) ![dependencies](./docimg/dependencies.svg) ![License](./docimg/license.svg)  ![Contributors](./docimg/contributors.svg)  ![Reposize](./docimg/reposize.svg)